agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 hold.
 As a weaker model, FIFO consistency cannot bound the divergence between two replicas of a data object.

-# Desiderata
-\label{sec:des}

-Having discussed some of the fundamental distributed systems issues that arise under real-world network conditions, we turn our attention to three desiderata we will use to frame and analyze the models discussed in Sections \ref{sec:contcons} and \ref{sec:sheaf}.

-The CAP theorem, and others like it, place fundamental limitations on the consistency of real-world distributed systems.
-In the absense of a "perfect" system, engineers are forced to make tradeoffs.
-Ideally, these tradeoffs should be tuned for the specific application in mind---a protocol that works well in a datacenter might not work well in a heterogeneous geodistributed setting.
-This section lists three desirable features of distributed systems and frameworks for reasoning about or implementing them.
-We chose this set based on the particular details of civil aviation and disaster response, where safety is a high priority and usage/communication patterns may be unpredictable.

-### D1: Quantifiable bounds on inconsistency

-\emph{A distributed application should quantify the amount of consistency it delivers.
-That is, it should (1) provide a mathematical way of measuring inconsistency between system nodes, and (2) bound this value while the system is available.}

-The CAP theorem implies that an available data replication application cannot bound inconsistency in all circumstances.
-When bounded inconsistency cannot be guaranteed, a system satisfying D1 may become unavailable.
-Alternatively, a reasonable behavior would be to continue providing some form of availability, but alert the user that due to network and system use conditions the requisite level of consisteny cannot be guaranteed by the application, leaving the user with the choice to assess the risk and continue using the system with a weaker safety guarantees.

-### D2: Accommodation of heterogeneous nodes

-\emph{An application should not assume that there is a typical system node.
-Instead, the system should accomdate a diverse range of heterogeneous clients presenting different capabilities, tasks, and risk-factors.}

-One can expect a variety of hardware in the field.
-For example, wildfires often involve responses from many different fire departments, and it must be assumed that they are not always using identical systems.
-Different participants in the system may be solving different tasks, with different levels of access to the network, and they present different risks.
-With these sorts of factors in mind, one should hope for frameworks that are as general as possible to accomodate a wide variety of clients.

-### D3: Optimization for a geodistributed wide area network

-\emph{An application should be optimized for the sorts of communication patterns that occur in geodistributed wide area networks (WANs) under real-world conditions.}

-Consider two incidents.
-Wouldn't want to enforce needless global consistency, particularly if the agents in one area do not have the same consistency requirements for another area.

-Network throughput has some (perhaps approximately linear) relationship with throughput.
-Communications patterns are likely far from uniform too.
-In fact, these two things likely coincide---it is often that nodes which are nearby have a stronger need to coordinate their actions than nodes which are far away.
-For example, consider manoeauvering airplanes to avoid crash.

-# Continuous consistency and the conit framework
-\label{sec:contcons}

-Strong consistency is a discrete proposition: an application provides strong consistency or it does not.
-For many real-world applications, it evidently makes sense to work with data that is consistent up to some $\epsilon \in \mathbb{R}^{\geq 0}$.
-Thus, we shift from thinking about consistency as an all-or-nothing condition, towards consistency as a bound on inconsistency.

-The definition of $\epsilon$ evidently requires a more or less application-specific notion of divergence between replicas of a shared data object.
-Take, say, an application for disseminating the most up-to-date visualization of the location of a fire front.
-It may be acceptable if this information appears 5 minutes out of date to a client, but unacceptable if it is 30 minutes out of date.
-That is, we could measure consistency with respect to *time*.
-One should expect the exact tolerance for $\epsilon$ will be depend very much on the client, among other things.
-For example, firefighters who are very close to a fire have a lower tolerance for stale information than a central client keeping only a birds-eye view of several fire fronts simultaneously.

-Now suppose many disaster-response agencies coordinate with to update and propagate information about the availability of resources.
-A client may want to lookup the number of vehicles of a certain type that are available to be dispatched within a certain geographic range.
-We may stipulate that the value read by a client should always be $4$ of the actual number, i.e. we could measure inconsistency with respect to some numerical value.

-In the last example, the reader may wonder we should tolerate a client to read a value that is incorrect by 4, when clearly it is better to be incorrect by 0.
-Intuitively, the practical benefit of tolerating weaker values is to tolerate a greater level of imperfection in network communications.
-For example, suppose Alice and Bob are individually authorized to dispatch vehicles from a shared pool.
-In the event that they cannot share a message.

-Or, would could ask that the the value is a conservative estimate, possibly lower but not higher than the actual amount.
-In these examples, we measure inconsistency in terms of a numerical value.

-As a third example,

-By varying $\epsilon$, one can imagine consistency as a continuous spectrum.
-In light of the CAP theorem, we should likewise expect that applications with weaker consistency requirements (high $\epsilon$) should provide higher availability, all other things being equal.

-Yu and Vahdat explored the CAP tradeoff from this perspective in a series of papers [@2000tact; @2000tactalgorithms;
-@10.5555/1251229.1251250; @DBLP:conf/icdcs/YuV01; @2002tact].
-They
-propose a theory of \emph{conits}, a logical unit of data subject to their three metrics for measuring consistency.
-By controlling the threshold of acceptable inconsistency of each conit as a continuous quantity, applications can exercise precise control the tradeoff between consistency and performance, trading one for the other in a gradual fashion.

-They built a prototype toolkit called TACT, which allows applications to specify precisely their desired levels of consistency for each conit.
-An interesting aspect of this work is that consistency can be tuned \emph{dynamically}.
-This is desirable because one does not know a priori how much consistency or availability is acceptable.

-The biggest question one must answer is the competing goals of generality and practicality.
-Generality means providing a general notion of measuring $\epsilon$, while practicality means enforcing consistency in a way that can exploit weakened consistency requirements to offer better overall performance.

-- The tradeoff of CAP is a continuous spectrum between linearizability and high-availability.
-More importantly, it can be tuned in real time.

-- TACT captures neither CAP-consistency (i.e. neither atomic nor sequential consistency) nor CAP-availability (read and write requests may be delayed indefinitely if the system is unable to enforce consistency requirements because of network issues).

 ## TACT system model

 As in Section \ref{sec:background}, we assume a distributed set of